#7: ZEN. One of the books long recognized as one of the very best in English on Zen

 persists in that error, but two particularly vivid and readable books on Zen ethics are The

 Mind of Clover (North Point Press) and The Practice of Perfection (Counterpoint) by Robert Aitken.
-Aitken is an American who was exposed to Zen by meeting R.H.
-Blyth in the internee camps during the war, and who later founded the Diamond Sangha in Hawaii; in his hale elder years, he is still producing good work, and most of his books are still in print; see also www.robertaitken.net.
+Aitken was an American exposed to Zen by meeting R.H.
+Blyth in the internee camps in Japan during the war, and who later founded the Diamond Sangha in Hawaii; I believe most of his books are still in print.

 Zen with its ethical element stuffed into a box is the subject of Brian Victoria’s valiant and important book Zen at War (Weatherhill, 1997).
 Though Victoria’s specific subject is World War II, he supplies a cogent background as to how Buddhism had been co-opted into nationalist support and emperor-worship during the Meiji Restoration—so that, when Japanese aggression hit full flight in World War II, the Buddhist establishment, Shin and Shingon as well as Zen, went down like a house of cards.
 The near-absolute authority of the Buddhist teaching figure has always made me itchy and nervous, and I’ve often wondered what modification of that role will take place as Buddhism enters further into the egalitarian and pluralistic culture of America.
 For the famous scandal at the San Francisco Zen Center, read Shoes Outside the Door: Desire, Devotion and Excess at the San Francisco Zen Center, by Michael Dowling (Counterpoint Press, 2001); and, for local color, let us not forget that the Providence Zen Center has had its own ethical meltdowns, all politely forgotten when its head teacher, Seung Sahn, was being eulogized.
 But that was scandal from the top down, teachers imposing on foolish and vulnerable students; Zen at War is about knuckling under to (or being gulled by) authority, on an institutional scale.
 And Victoria casts a long-belated cold eye on the glamorization and rationalization of the Samurai ethos in its Zen connection, even bringing it forward to the latest fashion in misapplication, Corporate Zen.
 Victoria shows us, step by step, how it happens, and how it keeps on happening—read this book, and supply your own examples.